github/docs/content/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-a-group-assignment.md

 ### Choosing an assignment type

 Under "Individual or group assignment", select the drop-down menu, then click **Group assignment**.
 You can't change the assignment type after you create the assignment.
-If you'd rather create a individual assignment, see "[Create an individual assignment](/education/manage-coursework-with-github-classroom/create-an-individual-assignment)."
+If you'd rather create an individual assignment, see "[Create an individual assignment](/education/manage-coursework-with-github-classroom/create-an-individual-assignment)."

 ### Defining teams for an assignment